prempreetbrar/Swipe/README.md

 ### If you want to start up the project on your local machine:

 1. Download the directory containing all the files in the repository.
 Unzip this directory.
+![image](https://github.com/prempreetbrar/Swipe/assets/89614923/ddbcfdfd-0dd1-4622-92a9-7e2c6c58213a)

+&nbsp;

-Double-click on the file called "index.html".
+2.Double-click on the file called "index.html".
 This will open the website up in your default browser.
 Then, scroll around the website and enjoy!

-![image](https://github.com/prempreetbrar/Swipe/assets/89614923/ddbcfdfd-0dd1-4622-92a9-7e2c6c58213a)
 ![image](https://github.com/prempreetbrar/Swipe/assets/89614923/34952272-d7ca-4733-a878-d9d445b56808)